alekthegenius/Honor-Society-Website/README.md

 Remember, all a Svelte file is, is a <script> tag with JavaScript at the top, your HTML code in the middle, and CSS code at the bottom.
 Now I use TypeScript and SASS, but it's exactly the same.

 - Inside of `src/lib/components` are a collection of Svelte files that I import into the pages, like the minimum grade requirements table, etc...
 - Lastly, there's the `+layout.svelte` file, where I have the header, which stays at the top of the website, and has links to go to the Faith website.
-The `{@render children?.()}` is the spot where each page gets rendered into.
+The `{@render children?.()}` inside of it is the spot where each page gets rendered into so that the final page is the `+page.svelte` and the `+layout.svelte` on top.
 Finally, the `+layout.svelte` also has a footer which I imported from my Svelte component folder.

 Hopefully that all makes sense and you get an idea of how to make changes.